Skip to content

 • Toggle search form

-FPV drones leave long fiber-optic threads across frontline fields, forming visible webs on soil and vegetation.
-Research on their environmental impact is just beginning, and long-term effects on soil, plants, and wildlife remain unclear.
+First-person-view (FPV) drones leave long fiber-optic threads across frontline fields, forming visible webs on soil and vegetation.
+Research on their environmental impact is just beginning, and long-term effects on soil, plants and wildlife remain unclear.

 Fiber-optic cables are made mainly from PMMA plastic, which degrades into micro- and nanoplastics over time.
 Studies suggest these particles can reduce crop yields, disrupt soil microbes, and increase greenhouse gas emissions.
 Wildlife risks include entanglement, injury, starvation, and habitat disruption, especially for birds and mammals.